enqueue/tutflaky/README.md

 This is workshop material for a short hands-on tutorial on fault tolerance in Microservice architecture.

+We explore some behavior and strategies using two Microservices. [flaky-server](flaky-server) is a Microservice that is not behaving well.
+We try to make [flaky-client](flaky-client) which is consuming `flaky-server` services a little bit more robust.

 ## Motivation

 * There are more interdependent Microservices.